karma-runner/karma/docs/config/03-browsers.md

 ## Correct path to browser binary
-Testacular has some default paths, where to find these browsers.
+Karma has some default paths, where to find these browsers.
 Check out
 [launchers]
 to see them.